fabrice-etanchaud/dbt-dremio/README.md

 Other strategies will be implemented when dremio can `INSERT OVERWRITE` or `MERGE/UPDATE` in an iceberg table.

 ## Reflection

-A reflection is a dataset materialization, with a refresh policy, handled internally by dremio.
+A reflection is a materialization of a dataset (its anchor), with a refresh policy, handled internally by dremio, of three different kinds :
+- a **raw** reflection will act as a materialized view of all or a subset of an upstream model's columns (usually a view)
+- a **aggregate** reflection is much like a mondrian aggregation table, pre-aggregated measures on a subset of dimension columns
+- a **external** reflection just tell dremio to use a dataset (external target) as a possible materialization of another dataset.

 The `dremio:reflections_enabled` boolean dbt variable can be used to disable reflection management in dbt.
 That way, you can still use dbt ontop dremio enterprise edition, even without admin rights needed to read `sys.reflections` table.